mbabynames search ✿

 Paula Elizabeth

-"noble and strong" (Paula) meets "pledged to God" (Elizabeth).
+"small" (Paula) meets "pledged to God" (Elizabeth).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Elizabeth (4 syllables) builds on the shorter Paula, giving the name forward momentum.

 Paula Katherine